Leeds Metropolitan University2014 League Table Ranking 101

 - Today it is one of the largest and most popular universities in the UK, with over 28,200 students and 2,800 staff.

-- The University holds the Investors in People Bronze Accreditation and is currently working towards the government’s Customer Service Excellence Standard
+- The University holds the Investors in People Bronze Accreditation and, in 2013, achieved the Customer Service Excellence Standard with 'compliance plus' for nine of the criteria.

 Location and transport